-I further learned that white VCs and angel investors will only invest so much in us (and some won’t invest in us at all).
-Many white VCs and angel investors expect more black people to become VCs and angel investors and raise the money from each other.
+I further learned that non-black VCs and angel investors will only invest so much in us (and some won’t invest in us at all).
+Many non-black VCs and angel investors expect more black people to become VCs and angel investors and raise the money from each other.

-The largest VCs that have been around the longest get access to all the institutional money that’s invested in venture capital funds (e.g. public pension funds, endowments, universities, etc).
-Those organizations don’t invest in new venture capital funds and most black venture capitalists are new fund managers.
+The largest VCs that have been around the longest get access to most of the institutional money that’s invested in venture capital funds (e.g. endowments, universities, etc).
+Those organizations don’t typically invest in new venture capital funds and most black venture capitalists are new fund managers.
 It’s also hard to convince black people to become angel investors because it’s a new and risky endeavor that many of them don’t fully understand.

 Knowing this and experiencing my own issues accessing capital influenced me to become an angel investor and eventually pursue raising a venture capital fund.
 In order for black entrepreneurs to raise the type of money our white peers are raising, more of us have to become angel investors and venture capitalists so we can invest in each other’s businesses.
-Otherwise, we’re still going to be waiting for white people and white institutions to invest in us 20 years from now.
+Otherwise, we’re still going to be waiting for non-black people and non-black owned institutions to invest in us 20 years from now.

-Sidebar: While black people also deserve to have the institutions (mentioned above) invest in black emerging fund managers (because we also invest our money in these institutions) we know that this is unlikely to happen anytime soon in our system.
+Sidebar: While black people also deserve to have the institutions (mentioned above) invest in black emerging fund managers (because we also invest our money in these institutions) we know that this can take time to happen.